Human response to disasters: Shock

 Many people believe that those who experience a disaster firsthand experience emotional trauma that has both immediate and lasting effects.
 It is thought that the initial devastation of the disaster leaves people too fragile and in shock.
 As such, they are unable to cope with their situation or participate in recovery efforts.
 They are consequently dependent on assistance from outside relief agencies.

-Only in a small amount of cases does this myth turn out to be true.
+Only in a small number of cases does this myth turn out to be true.
 And, in many cases, the shock is only temporary.
 What actually happens in most cases is that people react immediately to the disaster and its effects.
 The disaster can also be a jolt of energy which drives people to respond to the emergency.
-Those who went through the disaster were the first to engaged in relief and rescue efforts before any outside agency.
-They come together along familiar lines such as family and friends and then move as needed to a larger scale involving groups with which they associate (e.g., churches).
+Those who went through the disaster were the first to engage in relief and rescue efforts before any outside agency.
+They come together along familiar lines, such as family and friends, and then move as needed to a larger scale involving groups with which they associate (e.g., churches).
 If the familiar cannot be reached or does not respond, most people turn to faceless law enforcement, welfare, and relief organizations for assistance.
-People will also seek help from outside of their familiar surroundings when special equipment or medical skills are required.
+People will also seek help outside of their familiar surroundings when special equipment or medical skills are required.

 The myth of widespread shock leads outside relief organizations to plan their efforts as if they are the only ones who will be providing assistance.
 This may create a disconnected rather than a complementary relationship between them and the local agencies.
 Additionally, the feeling on the part of the survivors that they do not need to rely on outsiders, coupled with the relief organizations believing they are saviors, creates a wall between the two, which in turn inhibits communication, coordination, and effective relief and recovery efforts.

 People's reliance on themselves and the well-known was seen in a variety of disaster types, such as the 1953 tornado in Flint-Beecher, Michigan; the 1955 flood of Marysville and Yuba City, California; Hurricane Audrey in 1957; Hurricane Carla in 1961; Hurricane Betsy in 1965; and the 1971 earthquake in San Fernando, California.
 Both in Mexico City in 1985 and in Turkey in 1999, thousands of local residents banded together to search for fellow victims in the earthquake wreckage.
 Neighbors performed more than half of the rescue activities after the Great Hanshin-Awaji earthquake hit Kobe City, Japan in 1995.